LuminDeSilva/Real-estate-project/README.md

 # Real Estate Platform

-Welcome to our Real Estate Platform!
+Welcome to the Real Estate Platform!
 This project is an innovative real estate platform aimed at revolutionizing the property search experience.
-Built with a sophisticated technology stack and advanced features, our platform offers users a seamless and intuitive way to discover properties that meet their criteria.
+Built with a sophisticated technology stack and advanced features, the platform offers users a seamless and intuitive way to discover properties that meet their criteria.

 ### Technology Stack
 - **Frontend**: ReactJS, Vite